bevyengine/rfcs/rfcs/56-better-reflect.md

   underlying type are moved to `PartialReflect`
 - Most things should now accept a `dyn PartialReflect` rather than `dyn Reflect`.
+- When possible, things should return a `dyn Reflect`.
 - It is possible to convert a `PartialReflect` into a `Reflect` using a `into_full` method.
 - `FromReflect` becomes `FromPartialReflect`.